Skip to main content

 Verdict

 Both lakes earn the same Grade F. The tiebreakers come down to clarity (Centerville Lake: 2.8 ft, Peltier Lake: 2 ft) and what you want from the lake.
-Centerville Lake has fewer fish species than Peltier Lake.
+Centerville Lake matches its peer on species count.